Neighborhood-History Quantum Walk: NHQW with left/right symmetric neighborhood

 acting as identity on the other basis elements.
 This ensures that the memory will be in the correct form prescribed by eq.~\eqref{stateemb}.
 The stage $3$ scattering operator, $S_3$, is The evolution operator for stage $3$ QLGA is

 The global QCA evolution operator, whose restriction to the single-particle sector is the NHQW transition, is

 \end{proof} In the following figures we show one step of the NHQW transition, starting with a right-moving particle state and an unbalanced neighborhood memory configuration.
+Figure 9 shows the QCA cells and an initial configuration of memory and particle states.
 After the NHQW scattering counterpart $S_1$, we track the projection on either the right (Figure~\ref{figqw4}) or the left-moving (Figure~\ref{figqw2}) single-particle sector, to observe the dynamics.
 The figures only show parts of the advection of each QLGA stage relevant to the center cell $x$ and its neighbors, i.e., the hops in which cell $x$ plays a part as either an origin or a destination or both during the evolution.
 White circles represent $\ket{0}$, gray circles represent $\ket{1}$, whereas colored circles represent any state that may be consistent with the QCA description.

 Figure~\ref{figqw4} shows the projection on the right-moving single-particle sector.
 After stage $2$ QLGA advection, it shows the memory repositioning by stage $2$ scattering $S_2$ in center cell $x$ (origin).
 At that point, the local scattering operator $L_2$ (local part of $S_2$), acting on the center cell $x$, switches the $M_0$ and $M_1$ factors as the particle is in the right-moving state $\ket{v^x_0 v^x_1} = \ket{01}$.